 1. In this production, eight actors play about two dozen different roles.
 How do the actors and the director manage to differentiate between these different characters?
-How did the costumes help you identify specifc characters?
-Identify some of the strategies you saw used, and discuss whether they were effective.
+How did the costumes help you identify specific characters?
+Be specific.

 2. Discuss the use of sound in this production.
 How does the aural landscape of the play assist in the story-telling?
+Cite specific moments in the play which were punctuated by the use of sound or music.
 How would the play be different if the sound were of a different style?